With Sharon Wilsie

 New England Center for Horsemanship

-This 4-day clinic will take 8 lucky hands-on participants and an unlimited number of auditors through the entire Horse Speak Book.
+This 4-day clinic will take 8 lucky hands-on participants through the entire Horse Speak Book.

 Equine Enrichment is the Goal!

 Learn the 12 Steps of Horse Speak in this 4-day Intensive Clinic!
 Learn how to decode the subtle body language of the horse, interpret their conversations and engage with them in an enriching and meaningful way.
 This clinic closely follows the 12 Steps of Horse Speak as defined in Sharon Wilsie’s book, Horse Speak, The Equine-Human Translation Guide.

 - In-Hand Applications

 Who Should Attend?

 - Horse Lovers of all levels & disciplines